 It doesn’t really matter whether you force that content on them (outbound marketing) or they search for it (inbound marketing).

-- Pull Vs Push
+Pull Vs Push

 If you create helpful and engaging content that your ideal customers search for, you will have successfully pulled them into your business.

 The inbound marketing approach demands brands to create content that addresses topics and queries prospects are already searching for.

 However, since they neither searched nor asked for it, you will have to push it to them through advertising.

-By any luck, your shot might just hit the target, reaching people who will take an interest in your “pushed” advertisements, discovering your brand or message in the process.
+This lets you reach out to people who will take an interest in your “pushed” advertisements, discovering your brand or message in the process.

-- Permissive Vs Interruptive
+Permissive Vs Interruptive